cpanhuber/dotfiles/README.md

-# My linux dotfiles for vim, tmux and bash
+# My linux dotfiles for vim, tmux and zsh

 **Warning:** If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don’t want or need.